-After graduating from News Associates Fran Le Noury earned a place on the prestigious ITV News training scheme - where she now works Standard before her current job full-time.
+After graduating from News Associates Fran Le Noury earned a place on the prestigious ITV News training scheme - she is now a producer at Good Morning Britain.

 "Studying with News Associates was intense.
-I'd never worked so hard in my life, but it prepared me for a fast-paced and competitive industry," she
+I'd never worked so hard in my life, but it prepared me for a fast-paced and competitive industry," she said.

-Laura Onita got her NCTJ Diploma while studying with us part-time.
-She worked at The Sunday Times and the Evening at The Telegraph.
+Laura Onita got her NCTJ

+Diploma while studying with us

+part-time.
+She worked at The

+Sunday Times and the Evening

+Standard before her current job

+at The Telegraph.